-The IBM[®] @server[TM] xSeries[®] 306 Type 8836 and 1878 servers are ideally suited for networking environments that require superior microprocessor performance, efficient memory management, flexibility, and large amounts of reliable data storage.
+The IBM[®] xSeries[®] 306 Type 1878, 8489 and 8836 servers are ideally suited for networking environments that require superior microprocessor performance, efficient memory management, flexibility, and large amounts of reliable data storage.

 Performance, ease of use, reliability, and expansion capabilities were key considerations in the design of your server.
 These design features make it possible for you to customize the system hardware to meet your needs today and provide flexible expansion capabilities for the future.